Mini Laser Mode Analyzer 1 (mLMA1) Version 2

 ^1 Atmega 328P NANO 3.0 Arduino board

-^1 ST7789 240x240 pixel IPS LCD SPI 1 inch Color LCD display
+^1 ST7789 240x240 pixel IPS LCD SPI 1 inch Color LCD display.
+Note: For

-^1 mLMA1 V2.0 PCB "#define FC" must be commented out
+^1 mLMA1 V2.0 PCB "#define FC" must be commented out.

-^1 mLMA1 V3.0 PCB "#define FC" must be present
+^1 mLMA1 V3.0 PCB "#define FC" must NOT be commented out..

 ^1 6x8 cm Perf. board If not using PCB